Scars. We are contacted quite regularly about help with skin that has been injured from either an accident or from surgery.

 My 20” incision line is almost invisible.
 (If I did not do ‘tanning’ for Vitamin D – you would not see it in my fair colored skin.)

-Below is the recipe I use and we continue to suggest when contacted as to what to use on scars – new or old.
-We also have it available premixed for those who prefer to not buy the ingredients and blend themselves.
-To order this blend premixed Click here for our Scar Lightening Blend.
+Below is the link to the blend I used and we continue to suggest when contacted as to what to use on scars – new or old.

 I did not start applying this until all the sutures and staples were removed from the very large incision.
 Since some of my 'stitches' were in for 3 weeks, it delayed my ability to ‘get going’ like I had hoped to on the reduction of scarring.
 I was able to apply diluted Lavender oil near the incision line.